yongler/Peggle-clone/README.md

 actual tests, please write in this section.
 If you decide to write all of your tests in code, please delete this section.

-- PS2 tests are omitted
-- Unit tests for models are written in code.
+- Unit tests for some models are written in code.

 ### Unit Testing